Contemporary knowledge about God, Evolution, and the meaning of human life.

 64. It is easy to help those who have mastered harmony.

 It is easy to show the way to a seeker who has not found it yet.
-However, one has to remember that a weak person can easily fall off the Path.
-The one who is a weak soul will run away from difficulties.
+However, one has to remember that a weak person can easily fall off the Path, and the one who is a weak soul will run away from difficulties.

 It is better to begin constructing where you do not need to destroy old walls.
 It is better to introduce spiritual knowledge where you are not attacked by angry and foolish people.